 Nonqualified Stock Options.
 There are no federal income tax consequences to either an employee or independent contractor upon the grant of a nonqualified stock option.
-Upon exercise, the employee or independent contractor recognizes taxable income in an amount equal to the excess of the then fair market value of our common stock over the exercise price, and we are generally entitled to a deduction equal to the amount included in income by the optione.
+Upon exercise, the employee or independent contractor recognizes taxable income in an amount equal to the excess of the then fair market value of our common stock over the exercise price, and we are generally entitled to a deduction equal to the amount included in income by the optionee.
 Any taxable income recognized in connection with the exercise of a nonqualified option is added to the basis of the stock acquired on the exercise of the option.
 An employee is subject to withholding for income and employment taxes at the time he or she exercises an option.
 When shares acquired on the exercise of the option are sold, any difference between the sales price and the employee's or independent contractor's basis is treated as long-term or short-term capital gain or loss, depending upon the holding period.

 Incentive Stock Options.
 There are no federal income tax consequences to an employee upon the grant or exercise of an incentive stock option within the meaning of Section 422 of the Code; however, the exercise of an incentive stock option may subject the employee to the alternative minimum tax under the Code (incentive stock options may not be granted to independent contractors).
 Upon the subsequent disposition of shares of common stock acquired by exercise of an incentive stock option, the employee will recognize capital gain or loss in an amount equal to the difference between the exercise price and the sales price if the option shares are not disposed of (i) within two years of the date of grant of the option and (ii) one year from the date of exercise of the option.
-If an employee disposes of the option shares prior to the expiration of either of these holding periods, which is referred to as a "disqualifying disposition," the employee must recognize taxable income in an amount equal to the difference between the option exercise date.
+If an employee disposes of the option shares prior to the expiration of either of these holding periods, which is referred to as a "disqualifying disposition," the employee must recognize taxable income in an amount equal to the difference between the option exercise price and the fair market value of the option shares on the exercise date.
 We are not entitled to a deduction in connection with the exercise of an incentive stock option unless there is a disqualifying disposition.
 If there is a disqualifying disposition, we are entitled to a deduction at the same time that the employee realizes taxable income from a disqualifying disposition.
 Except in the case of death or, in some cases, disability, the employee (or his or her representative in the case of death) has three months after termination of employment in which to exercise an incentive stock option and retain favorable tax treatment at exercise.
-An incentive stock option.
+An incentive stock option exercised more than three months after an optionee's termination of employment (other than upon death or disability) will be treated as a nonqualified stock option.